Skip to main content

 System Status:

-Find out how to determine if a cost is direct or indirect.
+Find out when you can charge administrative or clerical costs as direct costs in major projects and how to determine if a cost is direct or indirect.

 • Meets all the tests for an allowable cost (see Sponsored Project Allowable and Unallowable Costs)